Fine shape I: Fine shape

+Using Proposition \ref{representation}, we define composition of fine shape morphisms $X\to Y\to Z$ by composing their representative approaching maps $M\but X\to N\but Y\to L\but Z$.
+Using Theorem \ref{fsm}(b) it is easy to check that the result does not depend on the choice of the absolute retracts $M$, $N$ and $L$.
+Thus we have defined the {\it fine shape category} and we have constructed a forgetful functor $\F^\Ho_\Fish$ from the homotopy category of metrizable spaces to the fine shape category.

-A fine shape morphism $\phi\:X\fsm Y$ is a {\it fine shape equivalence} if it is represented by an approaching homotopy equivalence; or equivalently if there exists a $\psi\:Y\fsm X$ such that $\psi\phi=[\id_X]$ and $\phi\psi=[\id_Y]$.
+A fine shape morphism $\phi\:X\to Y$ is called a {\it fine shape equivalence} if it is represented by an approaching homotopy equivalence; or equivalently if there exists a fine shape morphism $\psi\:Y\to X$ such that $\psi\phi=[\id_X]$ and $\phi\psi=[\id_Y]$.
 When such a $\phi$ exists, $X$ and $Y$ are said to be of the same {\it fine shape}.